Lor-Saba/jsp/README.md

 __________________________

 #####Long story short:
-As of now (May 2016) it's like 2 months or more now that [JsPerf](https://jsperf.com/) is offline.. so, the need to test codes led me to build this small jsperf-like application to use until jsperf will comeback in [v2](https://github.com/jsperf/jsperf.com)
+It's been a while now that [JsPerf](https://jsperf.com/) is gone offline.. so, the need to test codes led me to build this small jsperf-like application to use until JsPerf will comeback in [v2](https://github.com/jsperf/jsperf.com)

-I didn't add a database to store the test-case created (since it was the jsperf's main problem), Instead I choosed to save the current test-case in `localStorage` and the ability to **export** it.

 __________________________
 #####What I used:
- - [benchmarkjs](https://benchmarkjs.com/): which sould be used by jsperf too
+ - [benchmarkjs](https://benchmarkjs.com/): which sould be used by JsPerf too
  - [Blob pages](https://developer.mozilla.org/en-US/docs/Web/API/Blob): used to create local pages for testing on runtime

 __________________________